 - A pod is not running or is in an unknown state for more than 5 minutes

 If you want to change the threshold at which alerts are issued, you can configure them on the Settings page.
-For more information, see Set up Data Science Experience Local.
+For more information, see Set up Watson Studio Local.

 When you have alerts, the alert icon displays the number of unread alerts in your queue: